Hey friends, today I’m sharing 7 Key Elements for Entry Table Decor Ideas that are budget friendly ideas to get your entryway ready for Spring.

 A few different design elements are to be noted.

-First, my table doesn’t have a lower shelf but I have a shelf above my table.
-So although the elements are all included, the arrangement is completely different.
+First, my table doesn’t have a lower shelf, but I have a shelf above the table.
+So although the elements are all included, the arrangement is entirely different.

 Entry Table Ideas

 First, let’s talk about the lamp.
-I decided to move the DIY Thrift Store Lamp from my bedroom for this vignette.
+I moved the DIY Thrift Store Lamp from my bedroom for this vignette.

 And guess what?
 I love it here.

-I encourage you to move your decor around because the lamp has a completely different feel in this location.
+I encourage you to move your decor around because the lamp has an entirely different feel in this location.

 Entry Table Decor Ideas – Basket Texture

-Although there isn’t room for my basket on the entry table, it works perfectly at the side.
-Today it is filled with loose airy stems and I added a metal monogram tag to the handle.
+Although there isn’t room for my basket on the entry table, it works perfectly on the side.
+Today it is filled with loose, airy stems, and I added a metal monogram tag to the handle.

-This thrifted basket has been a favorite and is another item I move around a lot.
+This thrifted basket has been a favorite and is another item I often move around.

 I’ve used a mix of faux and real greenery for the Entry Table for Spring.